7 Top Scottish wildlife experiences for winter

 With their big hairy coats and distinctive horns, Highland Cows are instantly recognisable.
 Scotland’s winter weather doesn’t bother these big and gentle creatures – they even have a long fringe to keep the wind and snow out of their eyes.
 The coat is shed in spring in preparation for warmer weather so be sure to catch them in winter at their cutest and hairiest.
 You can see Highland Cows across Scotland – check out our article on the best places to see them.

-3. Magical Mountain Hares Highlands
+3. Magical mountain hares Highlands

 Mountain Hare